 “We will be the little crash test dummies here until they figure out the health ramifications for us down the road,” Morrison said.

 If you or a loved one has either of these recalled DePuy devices you may wish to work with a local attorney rather than an out-of-state law firm.
-Contact the Davis Law Group today at 206-727-4000 to schedule a free, no-obligation consultation with our hip replacement lawyers.
+Contact the personal injury lawyers at Davis Law Group today at 206-727-4000 to request a free case evaluation with our hip replacement legal team.